robotsorcerer/robotsorcerer.github.io/index.md

 <!-- Side projects  -->
  <h2><i class="fa fa-chevron-right"></i><i class="fa fa-chevron-right"></i> Side Projects</h2>
  <p>At my leisure, I like to read -- a lot!
-Research papers, history books, engineering junkies and such.</p>
+My interests span from research papers, to history books, to engineering junkies and such.
+Highlighted below are some of my reading lists in the past, codes you might find useful and what-have-you.</p>

 +    <a href="https://github.com/lakehanne/awesome-neurocontrol">awesome neuro-control</a>: A curated list of papers that apply neural dynamics to control systems.<br>